This article helps you with the basics and steps to setup your Python development environment in Ubuntu and Fedora.

 Now check out the

-$PATH variable to find out the order of path concatenation which system looks up for executables.
+$PATH variable to determine the order of path concatenation which the system looks up for executables.

 As you can see